jsndyks/-/lifeCrash/index.md

 When I was thinking about what has happened to me over the last few months, the term ‘**Life Crash**’ seemed to describe it pretty well.

-I Googled it, and not much came up, other than [a wonderful  sequence of drawings](https://www.instagram.com/p/Ceq4sHqOAvQ/?img_index=1) by [Henry Jones](https://henryjonesstudio.com/) that depicts [an incident caught on video](https://www.instagram.com/p/Ceq4sHqOAvQ/?img_index=4) outside the [MACBA in Barcelona](https://www.macba.cat/en). &laquo;CRASH!&raquo;.<br/>I like the _sigh_ on the video too.
+I Googled it, and not much came up, other than [a wonderful  sequence of drawings](https://www.instagram.com/p/Ceq4sHqOAvQ/?img_index=1) by [Henry Jones](https://henryjonesstudio.com/) that depicts [an incident caught on video](https://www.instagram.com/p/Ceq4sHqOAvQ/?img_index=4) outside the [MACBA in Barcelona](https://www.macba.cat/en). <span class="crash">&laquo;<span class="caps">CRASH!</span>&raquo;</span>.<br/>I like the _sigh_ on the video too.

 <div class="topTitle" width="80%">
 <a href="./img/henryJones.2000.png"><img src="./img/henryJones.2000.png" style="border:none"/></a>
 </div>

-The sequences of sketches depicting &laquo;CRASH!&raquo; is part of a ‘_[MACBA Life](https://macbalife.com/)_’ collection that observes the everyday happening around the Barcelona Museum of Contemporary Art.
+The sequences of sketches depicting the <span class="crash">&laquo;<span class="caps">CRASH!</span>&raquo;</span> is part of a ‘_[MACBA Life](https://macbalife.com/)_’ collection that observes the everyday happening around the Barcelona Museum of Contemporary Art.
 That’s how _Life_ and _Crash_ find themselves together in a Google search.
-The term seemed to describe how I felt very effectively, but the incident and the way Henry Jones captured the &laquo;CRASH!&raquo; resonated very strongly with me.
+The term seemed to describe how I felt very effectively, but the incident and the way Henry Jones captured the <span class="crash">&laquo;<span class="caps">CRASH!</span>&raquo;</span> resonated very strongly with me.
 Yep, that was me.

 Somehow the cartoon captures how I feel: joyful, painful, funny, surprising, uncertain, everyday, extraordinary.
-There I was, cruising along, decent pace, smooth surface, enjoying life without too much friction, pulling a few tricks, not working too hard but still surprising a few people(myself mainly), loving the view (the family, the bike, the kayak, even the cats) and the feeling of the breeze rushing by, good balance - slight adjustments, and thinking I knew how to ride this thing pretty well when … &laquo;CRASH!&raquo;.
+There I was, cruising along, decent pace, smooth surface, enjoying life without too much friction, pulling a few tricks, not working too hard but still surprising a few people(myself mainly), loving the view (the family, the bike, the kayak, even the cats) and the feeling of the breeze rushing by, good balance - slight adjustments, and thinking I knew how to ride this thing pretty well when … <span class="crash">&laquo;<span class="caps">CRASH!</span>&raquo;</span>.
 I’m on my back, looking at the skies, seeing stars and wondering whether or not I can pick myself up and keep going.
 My head hurts.
 Everything hurts.
 Everything has stopped.
 What the hell was that?
 What was I doing?

 My sturdily foundationed litter bin is skin cancer.
 Early in the summer I noticed a mole on the back of my leg that I didn’t remember seeing before.
 My kayaking and swimming and cycling and beach pilgrimages were interrupted by various checks, photos, consultations and ultimately minor surgery.
 I got a call from the Dermatology unit while I was paddling on the River Fowey and had one final swim before being called home early and dragging the family back to Leicester.
 I sort-of knew where I was.